KDE/documentation-develop-kde-org/content/docs/plasma/krunner/_index.md

 ## Single Runner Mode

 For some Runners, it can make sense to support being the only Runner being used.
-Usually an application will use multiple runners at once via `Plasma::RunnerManager`, but it can also use just one runner or put `Plasma::RunnerManager` into a special "single runner" mode.
+Usually an application will use multiple runners at once via `KRunner::RunnerManager`, but it can also use just one runner or put `KRunner::RunnerManager` into a special "single runner" mode.
 This feature is currently only exposed using the DBus interface.
 A common usecase is to bind a keyboard shortcut to a Runner.
 See https://github.com/alex1701c/EmojiRunner/blob/master/EmojiRunnerCommands.khotkeys#L26 for an example.

-A Runner can, if desired, detect when it is being used as the sole Runner by calling [Plasma::RunnerContext::singleRunnerQueryMode](docs:krunner;RunnerContext::singleRunnerQueryMode) on the context object passed into the match method.
+A Runner can, if desired, detect when it is being used as the sole Runner by calling [KRunner::RunnerContext::singleRunnerQueryMode](docs:krunner;RunnerContext::singleRunnerQueryMode) on the context object passed into the match method.
 If the return value is `true`, then the Runner may decide to alter its behavior (like not requiring a trigger word).